antirez/sds/README.md

 All the SDS functions that return an SDS pointer may also return `NULL` on out of memory, this is basically the only check you need to perform.

-However many modern C programs handle out of memory simply aborting the program so you may want to do this as well by wrapping `malloc` and other related memory allocation calls directly.
+However many modern C programs handle out of memory by simply aborting the program so you may want to do this as well by wrapping `malloc` and other related memory allocation calls directly.